HeetaParmar/Customer-Service-Dashboard-/README.md

 (the columns we used)
 Column Name	Description

-Unique id	Unique identifier for each record
+Unique id:	Unique identifier for each record
-Channel name	Name of the customer service channel Category	Category of the interaction
+Channel name	:Name of the customer service channel Category	:Category of the interaction
-Sub-category	Sub-category of the interaction
+Sub-category	:Sub-category of the interaction
-Customer Remarks	Feedback provided by the customer Product category	Category of the product
+Customer Remarks	:Feedback provided by the customer Product category	:Category of the product
-Agent name	Name of the customer service agent
+Agent name:	Name of the customer service agent
-Tenure Bucket	Bucket categorizing agent tenure
+Tenure Bucket	:Bucket categorizing agent tenure
 Agent Shift	Shift timing of the agent
-CSAT Score	Customer Satisfaction (CSAT) score
+CSAT Score	:Customer Satisfaction (CSAT) score

 2: Objective of dashboard